National Champions Profile Part 4

-[b]What Deck did win your Nationals with and what Deck are you playing today?
-At my Nationals I played Destrudo ABC.
+[b]What Deck did win your Nationals with and what Deck are you playing today? [/b] At my Nationals I played Destrudo ABC.
 We still had the old Forbidden & Limited List, so it was a completely different fromat back then.
-ABC is my favourite Deck and it was pretty strong with Ancient Fairy Dragon.
+ABC is my favourite deck and it was pretty strong with [afd].
 For this event I chose to go with Sky Striker ABC.
-I need the Tokens to link Summon and flood the field on Turn 1.
+I need the Tokens to link summon and flood the field on Turn 1.
 My build is geared towards going 2nd.
-I’m running Mind Control and Evently Matched in the Main Deck.
-It is easier to Summon ABC using Clara & Rushka, the Ventriloduo.
-With Union Hangar the card itself is [abc buster].
+I’m running [mind] and [b]Evently Matched[/b] in the Main Deck.
+It is easier to summon ABC using [b]Clara & Rushka, the Ventriloduo[/b].
+With [hangar] the card itself is [abc buster].

 [b]Who was your toughest opponent at your National Championship? [/b] In the last Round of Swiss I played Jan-Oliver and lost.
 It was the most difficult match of the whole day.
 In the finals I faced him again and this time I took my revenge.
 He’s a really good Duelist, we had a back and forth game, but in the end I managed to beat him.

 [b]How did you prepare for this event? [/b] I played with my team at locals and at my house.
 We also looked online for the current metagame.

 [b]Finally, have you had a chance to explore Berlin yet? [/b] I’m going to see the city tomorrow and I’m already looking forward to it.

 [b]Country: [/b] Sweden